evertramos/docker-wordpress/.github/README.md

 git clone https://github.com/evertramos/docker-wordpress-letsencrypt.git
 ```

-Or just copy the content of `docker-compose.yml` and the `Dockerfile`, as of below:
+Or just copy the content of `docker-compose.yml` and the `.env` file, as of below:

 ```bash
 version: '3'